Skip to Content

 When you’re at Bicentennial Park, make plans to walk a few blocks to Columbus Commons where the park will be filled with holiday displays and lights!
 Just across the street (at the corner of High and Town) in the old Lazarus building, the windows are filled with holiday scenes!

-Festive Fridays will take place each Friday in December from 5:30 – 9:00 PM featuring free hot chocolate and carousel rides!
+Festive Fridays will take place each Friday in December from 5:00 – 9:00 PM featuring free hot chocolate, live music carousel rides and more!

 6. Huntington Holiday Train